johnbillion / wp-compat

 This extension does not scan your project in order to detect the @since

-versions of WordPress functions and methods.
-This information is included in the symbols.json file that's included in the extension.
+versions of WordPress functions, methods, and hooks.
+This information is included directly in the extension.
 This approach ensures that your code is always tested against the most up to date and most accurate @since

 documentation, regardless of the version of WordPress that your tests are using.